 Determining the extent of the termite problem should give you an idea of the best treatment method to use.
 It’s one of the most important factors for determining the cost of termite treatment.

 You should engage with homeowners and ask a few questions to find out more about the infestation and the signs they’re noticing.
-You can use a channel like online chat or a phone call to get more details and give a more precise estimate.
+You can use a channel like an online chat or a phone call to get more details and give a more precise estimate.

 Find out whether termites are established in the home or if they are still in an early stage where they’re gradually infiltrating the home.
 You should also ask about potential damage to structural joints or other architectural components.